EPW80/Work-Day-Scheduler/README.md

 # Work Day Scheduler

 ## Purpose
 This program will allow the user to schedule tasks thruout their day hourly.
+This would be the first project including "moment.js".

 ## Built With
 * HTML
 * CSS
 * JavaScript
-* jQuery

 ## Website
 https://github.com/EPW80/Work-Day-Scheduler.git